Mickroz/what2watch/README.md

 ## Todo
-- [ ] Add some settings to config.php
+- [x] Add some settings to config.php
+- [ ] Grab naming pattern from SickBeard
+- [ ] Move subs extension to config for user configurable setting
+- [ ] Save banner on disk for later usage?